laustindasauce/laustindasauce/README.md

 ## :computer: Current Project
 * [Fantasy-Twitter](https://github.com/abspen1/Fantasy-Twitter)
-  * This repo is getting league specific information from sleeper.app and tweeting said info for the league members
+  * This script is getting fantasy football league specific information from sleeper.app and tweeting said info for the league members

 <!--
 ## 📫 Where to find me